zoe-pith/pith-site/sections/about.md

 ![pith]({{site.baseurl}}/images/pith_pattern_thin.png)

 I live in New York City, where I run the Pith Supper Club out of my apartment.
-I'm constantly excited by the magic of do-it-yourself hospitality, and am also a columnist at Food & Wine Magazine, a voracious traveler, and a culinary entrepreneur.
+I'm also a columnist at Food & Wine Magazine, a voracious traveler, and a culinary entrepreneur.

 ### Subscribe